typedb-osi/typedb-cti/README.md

 ```
 This will create a new database called `cti`, insert the schema file and ingest the MITRE ATTCK datasets; it will take one or two minutes to complete.

 ## Examples

-Once the data is loaded, you can try these queries to start to explore the data.
+Once the data is loaded, these queries can be used to explore the data.

-*Find me all the attack patterns that are being used by the Malware "Tiktok Pro*
+1. *Find all the attack patterns used by the Malware "FakeSpy"*:
 ```
 match
 $malware isa malware, has name "FakeSpy";